Celebrating

 Utilities

-The terms of the tenancy require the Tenant to transfer into their names and pay for the electricity, gas, telephone charges and water.
+The terms of the tenancy require the Tenant to transfer into their names and pay for the electricity, gas, telephone, broadband (wifi) charges and water.
 It is important that you contact the utility companies at least five working days prior to the commencement of tenancy to avoid the services being disconnected.
 You may be required to pay a deposit to the utility companies if you have not been a previous customer.

 Council Tax